mambalex/Instacram/README.md

 are generated, rendered, and updated using JavaScript.
 Because SPAs don't require a user to navigate away from a page to do anything, they retain a degree of user and application state.

-There are millions of websites that utilise SPAs in part of, or all of their web applications.

-The assignment intends to teach students to build a simple SPA which can fetch dynamic data from a HTTP/S API.
+This project intends to build a simple SPA which can fetch dynamic data from a HTTP/S API.
-Your task will be to provide an implemention of a SPA that can provide a number of key features.

-Some of the skills/concepts this assignment aims to test (and build upon):
+Some of the skills/concepts of this project:

 * Simple event handling (buttons)
 * Advanced Mouse Events (Swipe)